Social Studies Education - Distance Format (EMAT-GE)

 Repeatable for additional credit: No

-EMAT-GE 2007 How Do I Build a Culture of Achievement for My Students and Myself?
+EMAT-GE 2007 How Do I Build Classroom Community Where All Students Can Thrive?
 (3 Credits)

 Module builds on previous units’ focus on knowing learners & the contexts where they learn to develop students’ understanding of their obligations to their diverse learners, & of their teaching environments.
 Students will be encouraged to explore more complex understandings of teaching & learning than those they may have acquired in their own schooling.
 They will learn classroom management & self-assessment skills & identify the teaching assets they bring to classroom environments, including their content knowledge & previous leadership experiences